lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 npx install-peerdeps --dev eslint-config-airbnb
 ```

-Then, in ESLint configuration, inherit from it:
+Then, in the ESLint configuration, inherit from it:

 ```yaml
 extends: